scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 2:04
 to select the appropriate metrics so
 2:05
-let's click on select metric
+let’s click on select metric
 2:07
 and we need to select a metric based on
 2:09